dawnlunacy/space-rocks/README.md

 ### ScreenShots
   WireFrames made in InVision Studio
-  - Weekly view of asteroids found from query.
+  - Weekly view of asteroids found from query:
     ![Weekly View Space Rocks Wire Frame](src/images/Screen_Shot_Week_WireFrame.png)

-    - View of an individual information card to an asteroid.
+  - View of an individual information card to an asteroid:

     ![Individual Card View Space Rocks Wire Frame](src/images/Screen_Shot_Asteroid_Card_WireFrame.png)

   DOM Display:
   - Space Rocks asteroid page loads with the current week.
-Nasa's Astronomy picture of the day is the background image and it updates daily.
+Nasa's Astronomy picture of the day is the background image and it updates daily:
 ![Space Rocks asteroid page loads with the current week](src/images/Weekly_View_Default.png)

-  - Space Rocks asteroid page allows you to search the NASA API by week.
+  - Space Rocks asteroid page allows you to search the NASA API by week:
 ![Space Rocks asteroid page allows search by picking a start date](src/images/Search_By_Week.png)

-  - Space Rocks asteroid page allows you click on a date and see and NEOs for that day
+  - Space Rocks asteroid page allows you click on a date and see and NEOs for that day:
 ![Space Rocks asteroid page allows you click on a date and see and NEOs for that day](src/images/Asteroid_Card_View.png)

-  - Space Rocks even has error handling if the API does not respond
+  - Space Rocks even has error handling if the API does not respond:
 ![Space Rocks Error Handling](src/images/Error_Handling.png)